-Once your license agreement is signed, on your Author Dashboard, click the 'Select OnlineOpen' button underneath your article.
+After signing your license agreement, return to your Author Dashboard and click the 'Select OnlineOpen' button beneath your article.

 Tip: If your funder or institution is not listed, they may still have open access funding available.
 You can check using our Author Compliance Tool.